This notice describes how medical information about you may be used and disclosed and how you can access this information.

 We may disclose PHI to your family member or friend, or anyone you identify, when: You give us your permission to do so prior to the disclosure; or if you are incapacitated or in an emergency situation, if, in our professional judgement and based on common practice, we determine that disclosing PHI is appropriate.

 We may use demographic information about you, including your name, address, age and gender, and the dates that you received treatment to contact you about our fundraising efforts.
-If you do not want us to contact you for fundraising purposes, please contact the Signature Healthcare Foundation Office at 508-941-7078 or email us at Giving@ signaturehealthcare.org.
+If you do not want us to contact you for fundraising purposes, please contact the Signature Healthcare Office of Development at 508-941-7078 or email us at Giving@ signaturehealthcare.org.

 Public Health and Safety